 When recreational activities are a group experience, they give recovering addicts a chance to bond with one another and forge healthy relationships that can last a lifetime.
 These social ties become very important both during and after inpatient treatment.

-One of the biggest challenges that men face after leaving inpatient treatment is finding new ways to fill the time – time they used to spend using drugs or drinking.
-By continuing the recreational activities they began in treatment, men have a safe and healthy way to combat boredom.
+One of the biggest challenges that our clients face after leaving inpatient treatment is finding new ways to fill the time – time they used to spend using drugs or drinking.
+By continuing the recreational activities they began in treatment, they have a safe and healthy way to combat boredom.

-In short, recreational activities can be an important part of building a new life based on healthy, natural fun that meets the physical, mental, emotional and entertainment needs of men recovering from addiction.
+In short, recreational activities can be an important part of building a new life based on healthy, natural fun that meets the physical, mental, emotional and entertainment needs of people recovering from addiction.